 The second box contained the main course of Niigata vegetables prepared in a French style.

-The asparagus, potatoes, and daikon radish are also produced in Niigata Prefecture, including the thick and juicy Yaoiro Shiitake, a specialty of Minami Uonuma City, and the Etsu no Maru Eggplant, called the king of eggplants.
+The asparagus, potatoes, and daikon radish are all grown in Niigata Prefecture, including the thick, juicy Yaoiro Shiitake from Minami Uonuma City and the Etsu no Maru Eggplant, often called the king of eggplants.

 Finally there is the third box containing sandwiches and baguette.